cgneo/CarbonTracker/reports/WeeklyReport5.md

 # Amine Lamouchi
 This week I tried to merge the OCR and the openfoodfacts API into the same program.
 This program takes in a picture of a grocery receipt and returns the carbon footprint of the listed products.
 However, I have been struggling with integration issues as well as bugs due to missing products in the database .
 Since the database is not well standardised I am also implementing error handling procedures and I hope to achieve this by the end of this week.

+# Steven van Heiningen
+This week I discussed witht the people from the data team what exactly is needed for from us and from them.
+Also I looked into the compatibility issue between Mac and Windows of Qt creator.
+I should mention that my schedule this week did not allow me to spend much time on the project.
+Next week, we will finally merge the whole UI, the graph, survey and general part.
+Also, we will do major work on the UI survey itself.
+I plan on solving the compatibility issue or to decide on how to handle it otherwise; also to change all the dialogs to windows.
+Also I will do work on completion of the survey, for example doing aesthetic work.